 Instructions

-- Slowly add the wet ingredients to the dry ingredients, stirring just until combined.
+- Combine: Slowly add the wet ingredients to the dry ingredients, stirring just until combined.
 Fold in the halved cranberries.
 Pour batter into prepared pans.

-- For regular loaf pans, bake for 60-75 minutes, or until a toothpick inserted in the center comes out clean.
+- Bake: For regular loaf pans, bake for 60-75 minutes, or until a toothpick inserted in the center comes out clean.
 For mini loaves, bake for 35-45 minutes.
 If your loaf starts to get too brown during cooking, place a piece of aluminum foil over the top to finish baking.

-- Remove from oven and set on a cooling rack for 10 minutes.
+- Cool: Remove from oven and set on a cooling rack for 10 minutes.
 Loosen the sides of the bread with a knife.
 Carefully remove loaf from pan.
 Let cool completely on wire rack.

-- While the bread is cooling, make the orange glaze.
+- Glaze: While the bread is cooling, make the orange glaze.
 In a small bowl, combine powdered sugar, orange juice, and orange zest.
 Whisk until smooth.
 Drizzle the glaze over the bread.
 Cut and serve.
 Wrap bread well and store for 2-3 days at room temperature.

 Notes